The Link Between Family Mental Health And Cultural Identity

 Indigenous Māori youth in New Zealand

 A study of Indigenous Māori youth in New Zealand found that having a strong cultural identity with the Indigenous Māori culture was linked to better well-being and less depression.
 Having experienced discrimination for being Indigenous was linked to worse mental health and an increased risk of suicide attempts.
-The study authors posit that cultural identity can have a protective effect on mental health but that experiencing ethnic discrimination can confound this effect.
+The study authors posit that cultural identity can have a defensive effect on mental health but that experiencing ethnic discrimination can confound this effect.

 A male therapist with a clipboard in his lap sits in a chair while talking to the woman sitting across from him during a therapy session.